HiGregory/TerminalDungeon_Game/README.md

 Dungeon Game made with Python and played in the CLI

 This is a dungeon game where the player tries to escape before the monster gets them.

+Tutorial for teaching Python to students at Genius Factory.
+[3-4-16]